Finding support and understanding

 Throughout the year, PEN offers lectures and workshops across the Bay Area.
 School liaisons and support groups at both public and independent schools are established and maintained, and newsletters keep members up to date.
 Every April, PEN presents EdRev (Education Revolution), a national conference that attracts about 2,000 parents, students, and educators from as far away as Hawaii and Connecticut.

-Tech can help In 2016, Microsoft was the lead sponsor for the EdRev conference and introduced a new feature of OneNote that makes it possible to read content aloud—a very valuable element for individuals with dyslexia.
+In 2016, Microsoft was the lead sponsor for the EdRev conference and introduced a new feature of OneNote that makes it possible to read content aloud—a very valuable element for individuals with dyslexia.
 Some employees developed the feature during their free time, and it won a company-wide hackathon competition.

 Microsoft and others have been creating technology tools that help those with learning differences, but the same tools can be used broadly.
 For example, when Shader “came out” as dyslexic, Microsoft engaged a consultant to identify what would help Shader to better deal with reading and writing and manage dyslexia-associated short-term memory challenges.
 The speech-to-text software, screen reader, and recording device the company provided to help Shader are useful for many people in many contexts.